asadprodhan/sangerFlow/README.md

 ```

-> Collect the VERSION-NUMBER from the sangerFlow GitHub page.
+> Collect the VERSION-NUMBER from the sangerFlow GitHub home page.
 It is located as shown in the red box in Fig. 5.